 Though the IPTV service can come with Ntc fiber internet (FTTH) and an OTT mobile app, it arrives firstly on FTTH only.
-Currently, they have around 1 lakh FTTH subscribers, which has been rapidly distributed in the recent days.
-The Television service in Ntc FTTH is one of the most awaited service for the people.
+Currently, they have around 1 lakh FTTH subscribers, which has been rapidly distributed in recent days.
+The Television service in Ntc FTTH is one of the most awaited services for the people.

 After the launch, the price of the Nepal Telecom Television service is also revealed, find the price of the different NTTV packages.